akka/akka-http/docs/src/main/paradox/scala/http/client-side/host-level.md

 ### Using the host-level API in a streaming fashion

 Even better is it to use the streaming API directly.
 This will mostly prevent intermediate buffers as data can be generated "on-the-fly" while streaming the requests.
-You supply the requests as a stream, i.e. as a `Source[(HttpRequest, ...)]`, and the pool will "pull out" single requests when capacity is available on one of the connections to the host.
+You supply the requests as a stream, i.e. as a @unidoc[Source[(HttpRequest, ...)]], and the pool will "pull out" single requests when capacity is available on one of the connections to the host.

 @@snip [HttpClientExampleSpec.scala]($test$/scala/docs/http/scaladsl/HttpClientExampleSpec.scala) { #host-level-streamed-example }